 4. Brad Pitt, Christian Slater and John Stamos all auditioned to play Jesse

-Speaking of Mark Patton, here’s what he looked like as Jesse in Elm Street 2:
+Speaking of Mark Patton, here’s what he looks like as Jesse in Elm Street 2:

 5. No, that’s not Meryl Streep as the girlfriend

-Looking back at it today, the Nightmare 2 filmmakers are quick to joke that while Kim Myers was cast as Lisa because she was the best actress for the part it sure as heck didn’t hurt that she also happened to look a lot like Meryl Streep.
-However, Mark Patton is quick to applaud his former co-star and explain the truth behind how she was cast, telling Fangoria that in order of casting Robert Russler (Jesse’s friend/Freddy’s victim Ron) went first, then Pattton and then Myers.
+Looking back at it today, the Nightmare 2 filmmakers are quick to joke that while Kim Myers was cast as Lisa because she was the best actress for the part it sure as heck didn’t hurt she also happened to look a lot like Meryl Streep.
+However, Mark Patton is quick to applaud his former co-star and explain the truth behind how she was cast, telling Fangoria that in order of who was cast when Robert Russler (Jesse’s friend/Freddy’s victim Ron) went first, then Pattton and then Myers.
 As he further explained in a recent AlternativeNation interview:

 “Kim was a dream, it was her first movie.
 She was chosen by myself, Jack Sholder, Michael Murphy and Robert Russler.
 There were three girls at the end of the casting, but for me it was always going to be Kim.
 Many people have stated she looks like Meryl Streep, and Kim has even said that she was hired because of that reason, but that is false.
 Kim was hired because she is very talented, she has a dignity about her in the work place and in her life, and that shows up on the big screen.”